All Episodes

 There aren't too many people 30 years old playing Donnie Oswald records and succeeding at it.

-We haven't moved on from that age.
+If you haven't moved on from that age, it was probably.

 And I had everybody in radio that I had worked for telling me basically that I just didn't have talent.

-But if I really liked broadcasting, I should stay in sales.
+Hard worker and all that, but if I really liked broadcasting, I should stay in sales, something like that.

-And at the time, her character was Ernestine, the telephone operator on Laugh In.
+And at the time, her character was Ernestine, the telephone operator, on Laugh-In.

-And the PR people for Louie Tomlin had her doing appearances on all the radio stations in town, and the appearance that she did on my show was a morning show.
+And the PR people for Lily Tomlin had her doing appearances on all the radio stations in town.

-So we she laughed at it.
+So she laughed at it.

 We did.